camilleugenio/camilleugenio/README.md

 # hi, i'm camille 💌
-I'm a Soon to be MSc graduate in Engineering in Computer Science at Sapienza University of Rome,
+I'm a soon to be MSc graduate in Engineering in Computer Science at Sapienza University of Rome,
 previously graduated in Computer Engineering at Roma Tre University 👩🏻‍🎓.

 Here you'll find a mix of university work and personal projects! [ a work in progress ⟳]